kubernetes/cloud-provider-openstack/docs/expose-applications-using-loadbalancer-type-service.md

   If 'true', the loadbalancer VIP won't be associated with a floating IP.
 Default is 'false'.

+- `loadbalancer.openstack.org/enable-health-monitor`

+  Defines whether or not to create health monitor for the load balancer pool, if not specified, use `create-monitor` config.
+The health monitor can be created or deleted dynamically.

 ### Switching between Floating Subnets by using preconfigured Classes

 If you have multiple `FloatingIPPools` and/or `FloatingIPSubnets` it might be desirable to offer the user logical meanings for `LoadBalancers` like `internetFacing` or `DMZ` instead of requiring the user to select a dedicated network or subnet ID at the service object level as an annotation.